paillave/Etl.Net/documentation/docs/tutorials/4_customOperator.md

 How to make something more evolved than a simple `Do`?

 The `Do` is one of the many reactive operators that are available.
-These operators are mostly the very same than the one that are mentioned in [ReactiveX](http://reactivex.io/).
+These operators are mostly the very same than the ones that are mentioned in [ReactiveX](http://reactivex.io/) (a nicer, visual and interactive way to understand reactive operators better can be found [on rxmarble](https://rxmarbles.com/)).
 To get more examples, check the ones that are implemented in the the source code of this project.

 :::